There was a loud rapping at the door. And another. Someone was being impatient.

 Arynlock was nodding as he spoke.

 “Indeed.
-Well, there are a number of artefacts I am hoping to collect.
-Assuming you would be more willing to communicate your plans before helping yourself to my possessions, perhaps you would consider a more permanent position here?”
+Well, I am a rather dedicated collector.
+Assuming you would be more willing to communicate your plans before helping yourself to my possessions, perhaps you would consider a more permanent position here?
+There are a number of items I would like you to obtain on my behalf.”

 Steady income?
 Not really Kyrnrie’s style.

 “The sort that fetch a very high price.
-The sort that only very powerful, and often dangerous, people possess.
+The sort that very powerful, and often dangerous, people possess.
 The sort that gets curious people in trouble.
+The sort that would send you on adventures across the island.
 The sort that would earn you a lot of money for retrieving.”

 Kyrnrie found himself nodding along.